mlanza/ai-literacy/301/06-feet-on-the-ground.md

 So the final question is:
 *Can we see where this might lead — and stop it if it goes too far?*

-## Strategies for Mitigating Risk

-These risks are why trust must be built, not assumed.
-And not built once, but maintained over time.

-It’s not a feeling.
+Got it.
+You’re right — that last section of the original text introduced four clear risk-mitigation strategies: **transparency, auditability, control, and alignment**.
+That framework deserves to stay visible in the outro, especially since it grounds the lofty language in practical design.

+## The Weight of the Lever

+To give Link feet on the ground is to build a lever of unusual size—a way to move more than we otherwise could.
+And it’s easy to feel the promise.
+A system that can respond to human intent, operate tools, complete tasks, even carry work forward without needing to be told what to do at each step.

+That’s not science fiction.
+That’s the present tense.

+The ask is small—“Let them know I’m running late.”
+The output is precise: the right people, the right message, the right time.
+And the lift?
+Offloaded entirely.
+That’s the lever.

+Of course we want this.
+Of course we’re trying.
+Because if a machine can help shoulder our knowledge work—lighten it, speed it, hand it off—the value is enormous.

+But the lever cuts both ways.

+The same momentum that lets Link glide from shop to kiosk, taking the next step and the next, can also carry him into places we didn’t mean to go.
+The same fluency that lets him bridge gaps in planning or knowledge can, just as easily, fill them with fiction.

+We’ve already seen what machines can do.
+They drive cars, mostly.
+But sometimes they fail—and the weight of the error is real.
+Not a mistyped word.
+A broken body.
+A life.

+And while knowledge work may seem safer, its effects aren’t soft.
+A misfiled claim.
+A biased loan decision.
+A hallucinated treatment plan.
+When software does the work, the risk rides with it.

+So while the lever is impressive—and it is—the fulcrum must be strong.
+That’s where trust comes in.
+And trust, as we said, is not a feeling.
 It’s a system design.

-* **Transparency** — Can you see what it’s doing?
+One that demands **transparency**—can you see what it’s doing?

-* **Auditability** — Can you trace how it got there?
+One that allows for **auditability**—can you trace how it got there?

-* **Control** — Can you intervene or shut it down?
+One that offers **control**—can you intervene or shut it down?

-* **Alignment** — Does it pursue human intent, not just human input?
+One that secures **alignment**—does it pursue human intent, not just human input?

 These qualities don’t emerge on their own.
 They’re engineered.
 They’re governed.
-And they show up in the details — in what props are placed, in how tightly loops are held, in who gets to click **proceed**.
+And they show up in the details—in what props are placed, in how tightly loops are held, in who gets to click *proceed*.

 Because AI doesn’t care.
 It never will.
-That burden, and that promise, rests with the people who build it, the ones who put feet on the ground.
+That burden, and that promise, rests with the people who build it—the ones who put feet on the ground.